tsanghan/kubernetes-v130-updates/kubernetes-v129-update-lab-0.md

-1) You will need 3 Kubernetes clusters for todays session.
+1) You will need 3 Kubernetes clusters for today's session.
 ```
 cd ~/Project/kind
 source bashrc